 VALERA records the event schedule by logging each message send and message processing operation into a trace file.
-Every time a thread sends a message, we record this operation as a <eid, pid, tid, type, looper, caller > tuple.
-Here the eid denotes the unique event identifier, pid is the process id, tid is the thread id, type shows whether this event is a handler or a runnable action, looper is the target Looper object, and caller records the caller method that has created this event message.
+Every time a thread sends a message, we record this operation as a <etype, eid, pid, tid, type, looper, caller > tuple.
+Here the etype indicates whether this is an internal or external event, eid denotes the unique event identifier, pid is the process id, tid is the thread id, type shows whether this event is a handler or a runnable action, looper is the target Looper object, and caller records the caller method that has created this event message.
 When the Looper begins to execute an event or finishes an event, VALERA also saves this information into the event schedule.

-We found that certain types of events, e.g., Android's background events such as FrameHandler, do not affect the correctness of our event replay hence they are not included in the schedule.
+We found that certain types of events, e.g., Android's FrameHandler background events, do not affect the correctness of our event replay hence they are not included in the schedule.
 However, most events are relevant and are included, e.g., Activity's lifecycle events (Activity launch/stop/resume/etc.), user interaction events (e.g., touch or click a button), UI update events (e.g., resize/hide a view object) and the app's own messages.